OS2World/UTIL-PRINT-ecups/trunk/gui/util/cupsport/readme.txt

   functions which seem to be required for dynamic port creation to work from an application.

-  Without these updates, the created WPS printer object may not be useable for printing until after the WPS is restarted, as the CUPS port fails to get initialized properly.
+  Without these updates, the created WPS printer object may not be usable for printing until after the WPS is restarted, as the CUPS port fails to get initialized properly.
 (You can tell when this happens if the printer object shows an error message like "port is not accepting data", or